hanabi/hanabi.github.io/docs/level-6.md

 - *Tempo Clues* are defined as clues that "get" no new cards.
 Their purpose is to get 1 or more cards played that **already** had a clue on them.
   - If a clue is given to a card that is **already** known to be playable, then that would **not** count as a *Tempo Clue*.
 It would instead be a *Burn Clue* (i.e. a clue that accomplishes nothing).
 - In our group, we do not generally perform *Tempo Clues*, because they do not meet *[Minimum Clue Value Principle](first-principles.md#2-minimum-clue-value-principle)*.
 However, in the following special circumstances, *Tempo Clues* have enough value to justify giving them:
-  1. When it gets two or more clued cards to play (in the context of the *Tempo Clue* only, not any other "moves" afterward)
+  1. When it gets two or more clued cards to play
   1. When the clued card is not a 5 and it is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
   1. When the clued card was *Chop Moved* and it is now playable
   1. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)